 From the skytrain stop at Saphan Taksin, take a boat upriver to the pier at Tha Chang and you will see the complex on your right hand side before you alight at the pier.
 The entrance to Wat Phra Kaeo and the Grand Palace is located on Thanon Na Phra Lan.

 Visitors must be respectfully dressed and will be refused admission if inappropriately attired.
 This means covering the shoulders, knees and wearing a shoe (or trainers/sneakers) with a heel.
 Shorts, flip-flops, sandals, singlets, spaghetti straps, fisherman’s pants are all inappropriate.
 Clothing can be hired (for a charge and a refundable deposit) both outside the complex and from a small booth just inside the complex near the turnstile entrance.

 Photographs are permitted throughout the grounds and inside the temple except for the main bot where the Emerald Buddha image is housed.
 Signs make it quite clear where you are not permitted to take photographs.
-Take care to point your feet away from all Buddha images, especially the Emerald Buddha.
+Take care to point your feet away from all Buddha images.
 There is an article here about respectful ways to act in a Thai temple.

-Don’t be too surprised if you are approached by a smartly dressed individual who may tell you they are a university student or a government official and that the temple and Grand Palace are closed.
+Don’t be too surprised if you are approached in the areas approaching the Grand Palace complex by a smartly dressed individual who may tell you they are a university student or a government official and that the temple and Grand Palace are closed.
 It’s quite an old scam which will then involve them trying to sweet-talk you into visiting gem shops or tailors’ shops.
 They can be very earnest and plausible, just smile politely and carry on walking to the entrance.